chromium/chromium/docs/enterprise/description_guidelines.md

+When writing multiline descriptions, single line returns may be used to keep the line lengths reasonably short (~80 characters).
+Those single line returns will be ignored in the generated [documentation](https://chromeenterprise.google/intl/en_ca/policies).

+If you want an explicit line return in the generated [documentation](https://chromeenterprise.google/intl/en_ca/policies), use double line returns.

 To ensure consistency in policy descriptions, the following is a mapping of how various product names and the like should be referenced.
+All placeholders tags must be opened and closed on the same line to avoid validation errors.

 * Chrome: `<ph name="PRODUCT_NAME">$1<ex>Google Chrome</ex></ph>`
 * ChromeOS: `<ph name="PRODUCT_OS_NAME">$2<ex>Google ChromeOS</ex></ph>`